thacherT1D/webdevstuff/Auth/User_Registration.desc.md

 A cryptographic hash function is designed to be one-way function.
 In other words, it should be unfeasible to calculate the input string based on the output string.
 The only way to recreate the input string using it's output string is to try a large number of possible inputs to see if they produce a match.

+**NOTE:** There is no encryption involved in a cryptographic hash function because encryption is a two-way process.
+When you encrypt a string, you expect to reverse the process and get the original string back out again.

 The input string is often called the message, and the output string is often called the message digest or simply the digest.
 The ideal cryptographic hash function has four main properties.

 1. It's quick to compute the digest for any given message.